 Having allergies and loving dogs can be a difficult balance.
 Life isn’t very fun without a good dog, but neither are watering eyes and running noses.

-Unfortunately, no dog is fully dander-free, but you can seek out breeds that produce relatively little allergy-inflaming dander and require less coat maintenance to limit your exposure to allergens.
+Unfortunately, no dog is fully dander-free, but you can seek out dog breeds that are preferred for owners with allergies.
+These are dogs that produce relatively little allergy-inflaming dander and require less coat maintenance to limit your exposure to allergens.

 Luckily, by virtue of their diminutive dimensions, smaller dogs produce less dander than larger breeds anyway, so you’re already heading a step in the right direction.

 Shedding level is another factor that plays into allergies, but also home maintenance.
 So, unless you enjoy running a lint roller over all of your furniture and carpets, pick a smaller breed that sheds relatively little to keep your home as clean as possible.

 This will also prevent you from having to color-coordinate your clothing with your dog’s coat.

 A patient pup is especially important for families with younger kids who may be more prone to accidentally crossing your dog’s boundaries.